-- 21.-(1) This regulation applies in relation to Treasury licences. - (2) A licence must specify the acts authorised by it. - (3) A licence may be general or may authorise acts by a particular person or persons of a particular description. - (4) A licence may- - (a) contain conditions; - (b) be of indefinite duration or a defined duration. - (5) A person who issues a licence may vary, revoke or suspend it at any time. - (6) A person who issues, varies, revokes or suspends a licence which authorises acts by a particular person must give written notice to that person of the issue, variation, revocation or suspension of the licence. - (7) A person who issues, varies, revokes or suspends a general licence or a licence which authorises acts by persons of a particular description must take such steps as that person considers appropriate to publicise the issue, variation, revocation or suspension of the licence.
+- 19.-(1) The prohibitions in regulations 11 to 15 (asset-freeze etc.) do not apply to anything done under the authority of a licence issued by the Treasury under this paragraph. - (2) A licence under paragraph (1)- - (a) must specify the acts authorised by it; - (b) may be general or may authorise acts by a particular person or persons of a particular description; - (c) may- - (i) contain conditions; - (ii) be of indefinite duration or a defined duration. - (3) Where the Treasury issue a licence under paragraph (1) the Treasury may vary, revoke or suspend it at any time. - (4) Where the Treasury issue, vary, revoke or suspend a licence under paragraph (1) which authorises acts by a particular person the Treasury must give written notice to that person of the issue, variation, revocation or suspension of the licence. - (5) Where the Treasury issue, vary, revoke or suspend a general licence or a licence which authorises acts by persons of a particular description under paragraph (1) the Treasury must take such steps as considered appropriate to publicise the issue, variation, revocation or suspension of the licence.